Glossary

 What is InsertChat?

-Can I control how the agent behaves?
+Can I control how the assistant behaves?

 Which AI models can I use?